ayushya-pare/Customer_Segmentation/README.md

 # Project - Telecom Customer Segmentation and Churn Prediction
-[This project uses Data analysis, clustering, and machine learning for customer segmentation and predict which customers are likely to churn].
-Key features include EDA, clustering, and machine learninig.
+This project uses Data analysis, clustering, and machine learning for customer segmentation and predict which customers are likely to churn.

 ### Methods Used
 * Exploratory Data Analysis